This is a question that TimelessTime consultants hear most months.

 - pay and working hours: including the Working Time Regulations, annual leave and the National Minimum or National Living Wage Wage.

 Dismissal could also be considered wrongful or discriminatory.
-In either case, action by the employee is not subject to anytime scale limit.
+In either case, action by the employee is not subject to anytime time limit.
 Employees can take cases as soon as they become employed.

 Wrongful dismissal includes breach of contract and what’s termed ‘constructive dismissal’.
 In these cases, dismissal at any stage of employment can lead to a tribunal claim.
 Constructive dismissal is a special case where management undertakes action that is a serious breach of contract where the employee feels they have no alternative but to end their contract without notice.